VoidedClouds/van-reactive-element/README.md

 #### Static Methods

-- `define(elementClass?, name?)` - Register the component as a custom element
+- `define(name?)` - Register the component as a custom element
   Defines a custom element using the provided name.
 The name must include a hyphen (per custom elements spec).
-  If no `elementClass` or `name` are provided the class and/or class name of the component will be used to register the custom element generating the custom element name by converting the class from PascalCase/camelCase to kebab-case.
+  If no `name` is provided, the class name of the component will be used to generate the custom element name by converting from PascalCase/camelCase to kebab-case.

 ### `define(customElementName, options, setup)`